imrefazekas/harcon/README.md

-Harcon - Messaging/Service Bus for the harmonic convergence of node-based enterprise entities
+Harcon - Messaging/Service Bus for the harmonic convergence of node-based enterprise entities or in-browser communication between web components

 [![NPM](https://nodei.co/npm/harcon.png)](https://nodei.co/npm/harcon/)

 ========
-[harcon](https://github.com/imrefazekas/harcon) is a enterprise-level service bus for NodeJS giving high abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
+[harcon](https://github.com/imrefazekas/harcon) is a enterprise-level service bus for NodeJS/Browser giving high abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.

 The library has a stunning feature list beyond basic messaging functionality.